-With the exception of single houses and those with direct discharges to coastal waters Sustainable Drainage Systems (SuDS) will be a required part of all proposed development as a means of treating the surface water and managing flow rates.
-Surface water management arrangements must form part of any Planning in Principle submission.
+With the exception of single houses and those with direct discharges to coastal waters, Sustainable Drainage Systems (SuDS) will be a required part of all proposed development as a means of treating the surface water and managing flow rates and must form part of any planning permission in principle proposal.

-For any site a Drainage Impact Assessment (DIA) may be required to ensure that surface water flows are properly taken into account in the development design.
+Consideration of drainage issues is a planning requirement for every planning proposal.
+This consideration should be initiated as part of any preliminary site assessment and should progressively inform the generation of schemes as they develop.
+For any site a Drainage Impact Assessment (DIA) at the appropriate level may be required to ensure that surface water flows are properly taken into account in the development design.

-Planning applications must include details of the proposed SuDS which should:

-- ensure the system is designed to avoid flood risk from exceedance flows; - be accommodated within the proposed site, and understood as an essential factor in determination of the overall capacity of any site; - be based on a unified approach to cover surface water drainage from on site roads and from the remainder of the site; - contribute positively to the biodiversity and general amenity of the area of the proposal; - include a coordinated approach between new developments that are adjacent to one another; - include the arrangements for its long term maintenance.
+Planning applications must include appropriate and proportionate details of the proposed SuDS to show how they will: ensure the system is designed to avoid flood risk from exceedance flows; be accommodated within the proposed site, and understood as an essential factor in determination of the overall capacity of any site;

+• be based on a unified approach to cover surface water drainage from on-site roads and from the remainder of the site;

+• contribute positively to the biodiversity, general amenity and water quality of the area of the proposal;

+• include a coordinated approach between new developments that are adjacent to one another;

+arrangements of development.

+Pluvial flows are flows of water that are a result of rainfall.
+Pluvial flooding is urban or rural flooding which results from rainfall-generated overland flow before the runoff enters any watercourse, drainage system or sewer.
+Fluvial flows are the flows of watercourses, i.e. rivers, burns etc.

+It should be understood that this means the site for the overall scheme and does not mean the sites for individual houses or components within an overall scheme. • include the arrangements for its long term maintenance.